Tresjs/post-processing/docs/guide/pmndrs/kuwahara.md

 The `Kuwahara` effect is part of the [`postprocessing`](https://pmndrs.github.io/postprocessing/public/docs/class/src/effects/KuwaharaEffect.js~KuwaharaEffect.html) package.
 It allows you to apply a Kuwahara filter to your scene, providing a painterly effect.

+The Kuwahara effect smooths out an image while keeping the edges sharp.
+It splits the image into small parts, checks each part for differences, and uses the part with the least differences.
+This makes the image look like a painting, reducing noise but keeping important details.

 ## Usage

 The `<KuwaharaPmndrs>` component is straightforward to use and provides customizable options to fine-tune the Kuwahara effect.